Short Communications - FBI Laboratory’s Toxicology Program Achieves Accreditation - January 2008

 January 1, 2008: The formal announcement and call for applications for the symposium are published in this issue of Forensic Science Communications.
 Interested parties should complete and submit the attached application form by February 1, 2008.

 Note: Application data will be transmitted electronically this year via e-mail and the Internet, by clicking the “SUBMIT” button at the bottom of the application.
-Applicants must have the most recent version of Adobe Reader for this task.
-Reader may be downloaded at no cost from http://www.adobe.com/products/acrobat/readermain.html.
 If you have trouble sending the form using the SUBMIT button, save and send your application as an e-mail attachment.
-If you do not receive an e-mail within five days confirming receipt of your application or have any other questions, contact Jane Garrison at firstname.lastname@example.org or + 1-703-632-8368.
+If you do not receive an e-mail within five days confirming receipt of your application or have any other questions, contact Jane Garrison at email@example.com or + 1-703-632-8368.

 February 1, 2008: Due date for submission of application forms.
 FBI Laboratory staff will contact laboratory directors in order to determine the ranking of applicants and then select attendees based on previously mentioned criteria.

 March 1, 2008: Registration packets will be mailed to selected attendees.
 Attendees must complete and submit all required registration materials by March 15, 2008, in order to be officially registered for the symposium.
 Registration materials will include course descriptions and registration confirmation.